5-C-Folio/5Cpostman/README.md

 1. Install Python 3.x
 2. Create a new python virtual environment (not required but recommended)  <https://docs.python.org/3/library/venv.html>
 3. clone this repository
-4. Activate your venv install requirements
+4. Activate your venv and install requirements
 5. Execute database_setup.py to create the database
 6. When you execute project.py you will be running a webserver at port 5000.
 ``` Warning: Running project.py will start a web server on your computer ```